adgt/pulsemaker/README.md

 ## Getting Started
 ### Installation

-Installation currently requires a development installation (PyPI packages coming soon).
 Tested with JupyterLab 2, so may not work in JupyterLab 3 just yet.

 To install use pip: